Tuesday, April 15, 2014

 1. Math Around the Room

-• Write division problems on the board or chart paper and spread them around the classroom.
-Students walk to each problem, solve it, and record their answers in a notebook.
+Post division problems around the classroom.
+Students move from station to station solving each one and recording answers in a notebook.

 3. Divide the Line

-• Draw a line on the board with division problems on each side.
-Students solve one side’s problems, then “divide” to solve the other side.
-Add a competitive element by timing the activity.
+Draw a line on the board with problems on each side.
+Students solve the first side, then “cross the divide” to finish the second.
+Add a timer for a challenge!

-• Call out division problems and have students shout the answer.
-Keep track of points for individuals or teams to make it competitive and fun.
+Call out problems and have students shout the answers.
+Tally points individually or by teams.
+Fast, fun, and competitive.

 Teacher Hacks for Long Division